 How to Use This Medicine:

-- You will need to mix the powder with water before taking it.
-Mix the powder with a half to one cup of water, fruit juice, or a diet soft drink.
+- Powder: Mix the powder with one-half to one cup of water, fruit juice, or a diet soft drink.
 Stir well and drink right away.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.